 Senegal has at least 27 daily newspapers, more than 20 general-interest and community radio stations, and around 20 TV channels.
-The online press is also highly developed, as well as TV news channels on the internet.
-The privately owned media provide a platform to all the political parties, but the state-owned, national TV broadcaster focuses on the activities of the parties that make up the ruling coalition.
-The radio and TV stations owned by Futurs Médias and D-Média are the most popular in the capital, Dakar.
+The online press is also highly developed, and includes Web TV news channels.
+The privately owned media provide a platform to all political parties, but the state-owned, national TV broadcaster focuses on the activities of the government and parties that make up the ruling coalition.
+The radio and TV stations owned by Futurs Médias and D-Média are among the most popular in the capital, Dakar.
 Newspapers have low circulation and, for the most part, are distributed only in Dakar.

-Despite the existing legal framework that tends to support journalists in the pursuit of their profession, journalists and media outlets are worried because basic press offences continue to be punishable by imprisonment under the press code adopted in 2017.
-And the lack of an access to information law continues to prevent journalists from accessing state-held information.
+Despite a legal framework that tends to support journalists in the pursuit of their profession, journalists and media outlets are worried because basic press offences continue to be punishable by imprisonment under the press code adopted in 2017.
+And the lack of an access to information law continues to prevent journalists and the public from accessing state-held information.

-Apart from the state media and a few privately owned press groups, almost all of Senegal’s media lack an effective business model.
-Newspaper sales do not cover operating costs, state aid is insufficient and advertising is poorly distributed, with much of it going to the state media.
+Apart from the state-owned media and a few privately owned press groups, almost all of Senegal’s media lack an effective business model.
+Newspaper sales do not cover operating costs, state aid is insufficient and advertising is poorly distributed, with much of it going to the state-owned media.

 Because of cultural and religious constraints, coverage of LGBTI issues continues to be difficult for journalists and sometimes elicits violent reactions and vilification.
 Covering news stories with a religious dimension also sometimes causes tension and even violence.